▹Model-based systems engineering

 One specific source of the complexity of modern systems is their inherent heterogeneity.
 We used to build steam engines, now we are building autonomous drones.
 It is not the task of one single discipline to deliver a system anymore.
 Rather, it takes a coordinated, collaborative effort from experts of different domains.

 Collaborative modeling aims to augment model-based and model-driven techniques with collaborative facilities.
-My research focuses on some (overlapping) paradigms supporting this aim, most importantly: multi-paradigm modeling and lately, blended modeling.
+My research focuses on some (overlapping) paradigms supporting this aim, most importantly: multi-paradigm modeling, multi-view modeling, and inconsistency management in multi-model settings.

 My research often manifests in software tools.
 Below is a selection of the important ones.